 MIT has two exchange programs with Imperial College London, a Summer Research Exchange and a Semester/Year Academic Exchange.

-In addition to managing the study abroad programs above, the Global Education Office assists MIT departments with departmental exchange programs.
+In addition to managing the study abroad programs above, MISTI assists MIT departments with departmental exchange programs.

 Spend fall or spring semester in Spain studying in your major at the Universidad Carlos III de Madrid (UC3M).
 Financial aid can be applied and you can earn academic credit.
 Some participants also set up internships.